6 min read · Cost

 Key takeaways

-- Full-frame is the right call architecturally
+- Full-frame is usually the right architectural call on custom homes

-- Per-unit itemization is non-negotiable
+- Per-opening itemization is non-negotiable for comparing bids fairly

 FAQ